mindstorm38/portablemc/README.md

 The general output format of the launcher can be changed using the `--output <mode>` with one of the following modes:
-- `human`: Human readable output, translated messages, formatted tables and tasks.
+- `human`: Human readable output, translated messages, formatted tables and tasks, default if stdout if not a TTY.
-- `human-color`: Default, same as `human` but with some color where relevant, like tasks states and game logs.
+- `human-color`: Same as `human` but with some color where relevant, like tasks states and game logs, default if stdout is a TTY.
 - `machine`: Machine

 The verbosity of the launcher can be adjusted if you encounter issues, using multiple